poynt/cordova-plugin-poynt/README.md

 <a name="Poynt.launchSign"></a>
 ### Poynt.launchSign(title, butt, msg, successCallback, errorCallback)
-Launches captureSignature passing title, button name (only for Accept behaviour) and message.
+Launches secondScreenService->captureSignature passing title, button name (only for Accept behaviour) and message.
 In case of success the function returns a base64 string that represents the bitmap bytestream of the signature as argument in successCallback.
 In case of error an error string in errorCallback.

 __Supported Platforms__